SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 The key components in the collection process for GCP services are Google Logs Export, Google Cloud Pub/Sub, and Sumo’s Google Cloud Platform (GCP) source running on a hosted collector.

-The GCP service generates logs which are exported and published to a Google Pub/Sub topic through Stackdriver.
+The GCP service generates logs which are exported and published to a Google Pub/Sub topic through Google Cloud Loggings [Log Router](https://cloud.google.com/logging/docs/routing/overview).
 You will then set up a Sumo Logic Google Cloud Platform source that subscribes to this topic and receives the exported log data.

 <img src={useBaseUrl('img/integrations/google/GCP_Collection_Overview.png')} alt="Google integrations" />